Mail Lists

 The most important step in mail list building, exporting data, or creating form letters is the selection of the correct 'file' to be used on order to point Theatre Manager off in the right direction to retrieve the data you want.

 When you select a file, you are able to access all data in that file and all data in the database relating to that file which is above it in the database relationship hierarchy.
 This is a mouthful, so what does it mean?
-Generally, you start by picking the data you want to see and most times is it not 'Partron' -- as patrons are almost always connected to any file you select.
-Here are some examples:

-• If you want your letter to contain information about a donation, then you select the 'donor data for a patron' (refer to selecting the file for letters).
-That means you can put the date of donation and donation amount on the letter.
-It also means you have access to any data related to the donation such as campaign/fund, patron, marketing information, order and primary address.
-If you were to open a donation window, this corresponds to the data you see on the screen, plus the patron data comes along because the donation is for a person.
+• If you want your form letter to contain information about a donation, then you select the 'donor data for a patron' (refer to selecting the file for letters).
+This means: You can put the date of donation and donation amount on the letter.
+You have access to any data related to the donation such as campaign/fund, patron, marketing information, order and primary address.

 • If you want the export to contain information about a gift certificate, then you pick the 'gift certificate data' file (it might be called pass/GC data, depending on what your venue named this part of Theatre Manager).
 With that, you are also able to access patron, order, marketing data, and Pass/GC setup information because it is all connected to the record.